Uncovering the Truth Behind Negligence in Healthcare

 Medical Malpractice Cases Require Expert Testimony

-Medical malpractice lawsuits require expert testimony from other doctors to prove liability and damages.
-Attorneys also often rely on expert witnesses to simplify the evidence in a way that is clear and understandable to the jurors.
-But, it can be difficult to find an expert witness who will be willing to testify against a fellow healthcare provider.
+Our Los Angeles medical malpractice attorneys also often rely on witnesses to simplify the evidence in a way that is clear and understandable to the jurors.
+But, it can be difficult to find a witness who will be willing to testify against a fellow healthcare provider.

 Haffner Law can help you find doctors who are willing to speak out against malpractice.
 A credible witness can successfully show, on your behalf, how the defendant was unable to meet the standard of care in your case.